usf-cs272-spring2023/usf-cs272-spring2023.github.io/_databases/database-accounts.md

 ---
-title: 'SQL Database Accounts'
+title: 'Database Accounts'
 navbar: Resources
 layout: resources
-key: 0.1
+key: 0.2
-bump: true

 tags:
-  - text: 'New'
+  - text: 'Required'
-    type: 'is-primary'
+    type: 'is-danger'
 ---

 We will use [MariaDB](https://mariadb.org/) as the relational database for this course.
-MariaDB is an open-source fork of MySQL and we will use the `mysql` client to connect to this database from a CS lab computer.
+MariaDB is an open-source fork of MySQL and we will use the `mysql` client to connect to this database from a CS vlab computer.

 The [knowledge base](https://mariadb.org/documentation/) for MariaDB has a lot of excellent resources.
 This includes several [training and tutorials](https://mariadb.com/kb/en/training-tutorials/), including: